LenkaSeg/kiwi-challenge/README.md

     sudo docker ps --all | cut -f1 -d' ' | grep -v CONTAINER | xargs sudo docker rm = xargs converts column into row and passes it to the following command - which removes them all

-- to run the container with this volume settings and naming it kiwi:
+To run the container with this volume settings and naming it kiwi:

     sudo docker run -p 5000:5000 -v /home/lenka/Documents/code/kiwi/certs:/etc/nginx/certs --name \
     kiwi lenkaseg/kiwi